You want smart political talk without the meltdowns?

 Precisely that.

-Nor could I have been clearer and continued to be so, which is the border is closed.
+The border is closed, nor could I have been clearer and continued to be so, which is the border is closed.

 The United States will continue to enforce our laws and secure our border.

-Um, we are working to make the border more secure.
+The border, we are working to make the border more secure.

 You're confident this border is secure.

-We agree that uh the border is secure.
+We agree that the border is secure.

-And also remember, this is a guy that can't give us a number.
+And also, remember, this is a guy that can't give us a number.

 What is the number of illegal immigrants that have come into this country?

-Uh we have three thousand plus, thirty-four hundred from Egypt, home of the Muslim Brotherhood.
+We have 3,000 plus, 3,400 from Egypt, home of the Muslim Brotherhood.

-You've got Afghanistan, over six thousand, home of Al Qaeda, and we had direct threats to New York City by Al Qaeda uh just in the last week.
+And we had direct threats to New York City by al-Qaeda just in the last week.

-Uh then of course, twelve thousand from Russia are number two geopolitical foe, and over twenty-six thousand from China.
+Then, of course, 12,000 from Russia, our number two geopolitical foe, and over 26,000 from China.

-Well, I'm I'm I'm not really believing that all these people showing up from all these countries at our southern border are coming here because they want a better life for themselves and their families.
+Well, I'm not really believing that all these people showing up from all these countries at our southern border are coming here because they want a better life for themselves and their families.

 I'm not buying it at all.